CARTAvis/carta-frontend/docs/source-detection-posh-cosmos.md

 4. Rank detections by Gaussian peak flux
    `flux / (2π sigmaMajor sigmaMinor)`.
-5. Keep sources whose peak flux is at least 0.01% of the brightest detection, then apply the 200-source display limit.
+5. Keep sources whose peak flux is at least 0.01% of the brightest detection, then group proposals with the original detector's connected extended regions.
+Keep the highest-peak fitted proposal in each region.
+6. This region pass prevents Gaussian tails and repeated boxes around one source from becoming separate displayed detections.
+It also avoids a global confidence cutoff: valid extended sources can have low raw ONNX confidence while retaining peak flux comparable to compact sources.
+7. Suppress smaller fitted ellipses whose centers are contained by an equally or more confident larger ellipse, then suppress candidates whose fitted ellipse centers overlap.
+This ports the original project's `bf5daae` (`remove overlap`) display filtering.
+8. Apply the original 20-source display limit.
-6. Draw the fitted ellipse and its numeric index, not the raw YOLO rectangle and confidence label.
+9. Draw the fitted ellipse and its numeric index, not the raw YOLO rectangle and confidence label.